madrus/mdocs/docs/vuejs/basics.md

   el: '#app',
   components: { App },
   render: (createElement) => createElement(App)
-  }
 })
 ```

-And with that, your app is free of any DOM template!
+And with that, your app is free of any DOM templates!

 If you can eliminate all string and DOM templates from your app you can use the smaller runtime-only build of Vue.
 This is an ideal project architecture and is the one you’ll see used in vue-cli templates.